 Operable Unit Sample Clauses

 Operable Unit.
 II OU II consists of private and City-owned properties peripheral to the former mill site.
-LM conducts surveillance of OU II properties to verify compliance with ICs that were implemented to preserve the OU II remedy for soil and groundwater.
-U.S. Department of Energy Monticello NPL Sites FFA Quarterly Report: July–September 2018 November 2018 Doc.
-No. S22073 Surveillance results for this quarter are as follows: • Montezuma Creek Restrictive Easement Area (supplemental standards properties, both City-owned and privately owned).
-No evidence of nonconformance with land-use restrictions (no soil removal or construction of habitable structures in supplemental standards areas) was observed. • Groundwater-use restrictions (i.e., no installation of domestic-use xxxxx in the alluvial aquifer).
-These were applied to several OU II properties under the 2004 covenant by which DOE transferred selected properties to the City.
-No evidence of nonconformance with this restriction was observed during the quarter. • Property MS-00211-VL (City-owned).
-No evidence of nonconformance with the land-use restriction on building construction was observed. • Pinyon-juniper supplemental standards properties (City-owned).
-No evidence of nonconformance with land- and groundwater-use restrictions was observed. • No storm events exceeding 2.8 inches of precipitation in a 24-hour period occurred to require surveillance of supplemental standards cleanup properties for excessive erosion.
+Surveillance of OU II properties is conducted to ensure compliance with ICs that were implemented to preserve the OU II remedy for soil and groundwater.
+Observations for this quarter are: • Montezuma Creek Restrictive Easement Area (supplemental standards properties, both City-owned and privately owned): No evidence of nonconformance with land-use restrictions (no soil removal or construction of habitable structures in supplemental standards areas) was observed. • Groundwater-use restrictions (no installation of domestic-use xxxxx in the alluvial aquifer) were applied to several OU II properties under the 2004 covenant by which DOE transferred selected properties to the City of Monticello.
+No instance of nonconformance with this restriction was observed during the quarter. • Property MS-00211-VL (City-owned): No evidence of nonconformance with the land-use restriction on building construction was observed. • Pinyon-juniper supplemental standards properties (City-owned): No evidence of nonconformance with land- and groundwater-use restrictions was observed. • No storm events exceeding 2.8 inches of rain in a 24-hour period occurred to require nonroutine surveillance of supplemental standards cleanup properties.
+Climatological data for the quarter are included in Appendix C.

 AutoNDA by SimpleDocs